Erick-Bravo/dental-design-ui/beamREADME.md

 -   had to ditch the original styles from figma to get it to work

 The next sections after the video will not be position absolute as I think I can get away with just using flexbox.
-I wonder if the senior dev has an opinion on avoiding using position abslolute.
+I wonder if the senior dev has an opinion on avoiding using position absolute.
+Had to delete absolute in the leadership cards, cards were stacking over each other with suggested styling.

 --------------------------------------------